felixkoerber/Python_For_Psychologists_25-26/lecture/introduction/introduction_1.md

     - Who?
     - What?
     - How?
-- get the necessary software
+- How to get the necessary software
 - Ask and answer questions
 - Have a great time